"How did the detention of asylum seekers spill over into a system of brutality with more in common with torture than respect for human rights?"

 Ms Curr then sends the essay to the author of American Torture, Michael Otterman, and the writing is duly received.
 We're reprinting the essay here.

-Michael Otterman, comments about the essay on his Blog:
+Michael Otterman comments about the essay on his Blog (now deleted):

-Wednesday, February 20, 2008 - I recently received a stirring essay from Pamela Curr of the Asylum Seeker Resource Centre in Melbourne.
+Wednesday, Febr 20, 2008 - I recently received a stirring essay from Pamela Curr of the Asylum Seeker Resource Centre in Melbourne.
 Curr identified numerous parallels between American "no touch" physical and psychological torture techniques and methods employed in Australian immigration prisons.
 Since the early 1990s, Australia has enforced a strict mandatory detention policy of all asylum seekers that arrive illegally.
-According to former Australian Prime Minister, Malcolm Fraser -- a vocal critic of current policy -- mandatory detention:
+According to former Australian Prime Minister Malcolm Fraser - a vocal critic of current policy - mandatory detention:

-"is indeed in breach of the Universal Declaration of Human Rights Conventions.
+"...is indeed in breach of the Universal Declaration of Human Rights.
 It would seem to be in breach of the International Covenant of Civil and Political Rights.
 This view is supported by the Human Rights and Equal Opportunity Commission.
-It is also in breach of the Convention of Rights of the child.
+It is also in breach of the Convention of Rights of the Child.
 Current practice runs counter to UNHCR guidelines on detention.
 Australia is seriously out of step in these matters."

 My father had a rawhide whip which his father had brought from Africa.
 He told us that it was a symbol of man's inhumanity to man.
 As young children even before we really knew what the words meant, we knew that this whip was a thing of dread.